ZhangC2/Stronger-One-stage-detector-with-much-Tricks/README.md

-# Stronger One-stage detector with much Tricks
+# Stronger One-stage detector with many Tricks

 This repo was inspired by the paper [Bag of Freebies for Training Object Detection Neural Networks](https://arxiv.org/pdf/1902.04103).